Life Boat – Tyneside potteries

 This appears to be from the same copper plate as the items above, and again has the printed mark below the transfer 'North Shields Pottery Low Lights'.

 The next items have an almost identical transfer, but with no printed mark.
-They do, however, have the flourish on the word 'Boat'.

 Ball's Deptford Pottery – Sunderland